Use of costume in Athenian tragedy

-Some authors have argued that use of costume in Athenian tragedy was standardized for the genre.
+Some authors have argued that costume use in Athenian tragedy was standardized for the genre.
 This is said to have consisted of a full-length or short tunic, a cloak and soft leather boots, and may have been derived from the robes of Dionysian priests or invented by Aeschylus.
 Brockett, however, disputes this, arguing that the evidence we have is based on archaeological remains, some few references in the texts, and the writings of later authors.
 As far as the vase paintings are concerned, most of these are dated later than the 5th century BCE and their relationship with theatrical practice is unclear.
 One of the earliest examples is a red-figure vase painting c.
 500-490 BCE that shows a tragic chorus invoking a ghost, on a crater (bowl) in the Antikenmuseum in Basle.

 The tragic actors were certainly heavily disguised.
 This had a religious purpose, for the actor was supposed to give up his identity in order to let another speak and act through him.
 Indeed, the dramas were performed in honour of Dionysus, the God of Ecstasy, which means “standing outside oneself”.
 Actors therefore had to renounce their individuality.
 The actors thought that the mask itself contained the character and are said to have prayed before putting on their masks.
-The costume was probably an elaborately-decorated version of everyday clothing worn in the 5th century BCE.
+The costume was probably an elaborately decorated version of everyday clothing worn in the 5th century BCE.
 The garments included: